clab/stack-lstm-ner/README.md

    python conll2parser.py -f conll2003/train.trans > conll2003/train.parser
 ```

-If you see that the oracle file looks like this, do the following:
+If you see that the words have ' symbol , do the following:
 ```
-    []['Peter-NNP', 'Blackburn-NNP'] please change it to [][Peter-NNP, Blackburn-NNP]
+    []['Peter-NNP', 'Blackburn-NNP'] CHANGE TO in the entire follow-->  [][Peter-NNP, Blackburn-NNP]
 ```

  Link to the word vectors that we used in the NAACL 2016 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).